Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

 Each column defined as sortable will display carets in the table header.
 They have the same functionality as sortcolumn select & changesortorder element displayed in top of table.

+Filter, search and sort params selection triggers URL update.
+These params can also be applied to table on load via URL.
+These functions are not available if more than one table is displayed per page (multitable display).

+### Multitable Display

+Using tabs to display more than one table per page.

 ### Exploding strings for columns storing multiple values
 The define_filtercolumns function also supports columns with multiple values stored as string with a separator.